MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 * During your application setup, check if the Runtime is already installed by either
     * Inspect if regkey `pv (REG_SZ)` exists under `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\EdgeUpdate\ClientState\{F3017226-FE2A-4295-8BDF-00C3A9A7E4C5}`, or
     * Call WebView2 API [GetAvailableCoreWebView2BrowserVersionString](../reference/win32/0-9-622/webview2-idl.md#getavailablecorewebview2browserversionstring) and check whether the versionInfo is NULL.
-* If not installed, use the FWLink to programmatically download the bootstrapper.
+* If not installed, use the Link to programmatically download the bootstrapper.
 * Invoke the bootstrapper from an elevated process or command prompt with `MicrosoftEdgeWebview2Setup.exe /silent` for silent install.
 Not including the `/silent` flag with trigger install UI.

 In this workflow, you're installing the Runtime only when needed, are not required to package any installer or do architecture detection, and can install silently.
 You may also choose to package the bootstrapper with your application instead of programmatically downloading it on demand.